in Work | posted by Pat

 When you are looking for a job, there are a lot of unknowns:

 Again, ask yourself what the worse thing that can happen if you start taking action NOW by creating a list of everything you have done in your life.
-No one knows what you are doing, no one is interviewing you, all you are doing is making a list.
+No one knows what you are doing, and no one is interviewing you, all you are doing is making a list.

 Women’s Group Topics

-A discussion around are you happy in your job, what would make it better or what job would you be happier in are all talking points around work.
+A discussion around are you happy in your job, what would make it better or what position would you be happier in are all talking points around work.
 You can help each other brainstorm around your careers and how you can increase your satisfaction with your jobs.